 Recovering Data From a Video Recorder

+Read about recovering data from a dashboard camera or DVR, peculiarities of their data storage and why data can be lost.
 A video recorder is an electronic device used to record videos and footage of events in a particular area.
-Video recorders are used for both security service (DVR) and private purposes - the latter include comoonly know dashboard cameras.
+Video recorders are used for both security service (DVR) and private purposes – the latter include comoonly know dashboard cameras.
 The video made by such recorder is susually very important and losing it can entail unpleasant consequences.
 Can we recover a video lost or deleted from a video recorder, and what are the peculiarities of this process?

 - How Video Recorders Keep Their Data.